Guide to Student Loans

 Private Student Loans

 Private loans are often considered when federal loans are not enough to cover the cost of a college education.
 A private student loan is a loan obtained through a bank or other financial institution.
-You can easily find a list of top private student loans lenders in 2019 to make comparisons.
+You can easily find a list of top private student loan providers below to make comparisons.
 These loans are normally limited by some approval based on the financial award from the college.

 Most private student loans are limited to the cost of attendance less any financial aid the student has received as stated in the student’s award letter.
 The student can take the loan out in their name but it usually requires a cosigner in case of default.
 The interest rate is based on the borrower’s and/or cosigner’s credit rating.
 The interest rates are normally variable but fixed rates are available.
 The fixed rates are normally higher.